ordinaryDamian/UdOS/README.md

 sudo $EDITOR /etc/mkinitcpio.conf
 ```

-append plymouth at the end of the HOOKS parameter
+ppend 'plymouth' at the end of the HOOKS parameter

 ![alt text](screenshots/image-1.png)

 ```bash
 sudo $EDITOR /etc/default/grub
 ```
-append the quiet splash under parameter GRUB_CMDLINE_LINUX_DEFAULT
+append 'splash' to the GRUB_CMDLINE_LINUX_DEFAULT parameter

+you can also append 'quiet' if you want to suppress error and warning messages

 ![alt text](screenshots/image-2.png)